mmycin/commander/README.md

   --help  Show this message and exit.

 Commands:
-  gen      Generate a Nushell command from a natural-language prompt. run      Generate and execute a Nushell command. init     Initialize or switch Ollama model. model    Show current and available Ollama models. set      Change the active Ollama model.
+  gen      Generate a Terminal command from a natural-language prompt. run      Generate and execute a Terminal command. init     Initialize or switch Ollama model. model    Show current and available Ollama models. set      Change the active Ollama model.